 - Total liquid assets, excluding homestead property, may not exceed $200,000.
 Annuities, Life Insurance policies, retirement accounts, etc. are all considered liquid assets.
 No asset transfers may be made within 24 months of the grant application submittal or during the application review process.
 Any lump-sum additions to family assets, such as inheritance, insurance payments (including payments under health and accident insurance and worker’s compensation), capital gains, and settlement for personal and property losses are considered liquid assets.

-- Have an annual household income that does not exceed 80% of the Area Median Income.
+- Have a household adjusted gross income that does not exceed 120% of the Area Median Income.

 Source: U.S. Department of Housing & Urban Development.
 These income figures are subject to change annually.